Sexual health FAQ (frequently asked questions)

 Answers about birth control, infections, and sexuality

-What if I need pills and can’t pay for them?
+What if I need birth control and can’t pay for it?

-If you need pills and don’t have the money when you come to the clinic, we will give you one pack of pills on credit and keep a tally of your account.
-If ongoing payment is a problem please ask to see our nurse and discuss an assistance program.
+If you need birth control and don’t have the money when you come to the clinic, we will give you one month of birth control on credit and keep a tally of your account.
+If ongoing payment is a problem please ask to see our nurse and discuss assistance options.

 What do I do if I miss a pill?